University of Michigan

 After Kahn’s time, the courtyard was cluttered with additions: a massive chiller plant and a ring of low-ceiling buildings along the courtyard perimeter, which Ballinger’s team realized had no historic character, were antiquated technologically, and unsuitable for contemporary research and learning.

-To leverage the potential of the courtyard, Ballinger’s design removes the modifications from the courtyard and replaces them with an infill building performing many functions.
+To leverage the potential of the courtyard, Ballinger’s design removes the modifications from the courtyard and replaces them with an infill performing many functions.

 filling an old courtyard with new construction & new purpose